-If you have questions about major requirements, admission process, or application status, please contact the Pre-Major program advisors at email@example.com.
+If you have questions about major requirements please contact the Pre-Major program advisors.

 If you are currently enrolled or have previously been enrolled at a community college or university, and are not currently taking courses from UW Bothell, please review the transfer student admissions page and admissions planning worksheets.
 Prospective transfer students should contact the Office of Admissions for transfer admissions advising.

 If you have questions about IAS majors, major requirements, admission process and application status, please contact the Admissions advisors.

 Returning IAS Students

 If you are an IAS student and have not been enrolled for more than one quarter (excluding summer quarter), then you must re-apply to the IAS major using the returning student application.
-If you have questions about registration and graduation dates, please feel free to email IAS advisors at email@example.com to check your academic plan.
+If you have questions about registration and graduation dates, please feel free to email IAS advisors to check your academic plan.

 Frequently Asked Questions about IAS Admissions